-Under the Demonstration, applicants may apply to convert a single project, a PHA-defined portfolio of projects, a multi-phase project, or a set of projects that incorporate rent flexibilities such as rent bundling or MTW fungibility.
+Under the Demonstration, applicants may apply to convert a single project61, a phase of a multiphase rehabilitation or redevelopment, and/or a PHA-defined portfolio of projects (which could include subsequent phases in a multi-phase effort and completely independent projects).
 The requirements for each type of application are listed below:

-General Requirements.
-All applicants must complete the Microsoft Excel-based RAD Application, which HUD will make available on the RAD website (www.hud.gov/rad), along with all other required submittals.
-The RAD Application will include certain pre-populated project data and will require the applicant to input proposed data related to the long-term physical and financial feasibility of the project and other conversion-related items.
-For an application to be complete, user inputs must meet any applicable thresholds embedded and described in the RAD Application.
+A. General Requirements.
+All applicants must complete the RAD Application, which HUD will make available on the RAD website (www.hud.gov/rad), along with all other required submittals.
+The RAD Application will include certain pre-populated project data and will require the applicant to input summary information regarding the PHA's tentative plans.

-Applications will be accepted on a project-by-project basis, except where otherwise noted in this Section.
-If a PHA desires to convert only a portion of a project (e.g., only the high-rise portion of a project that is currently combined with scattered sites) and maintain the remaining portion as public housing, the PHA should indicate as such in its application (i.e., the PHA will not need to request a change in configuration for the project in order to submit the application).
+PHAs apply by Project which may consist of an entire Asset Management Project (AMP), a part of an AMP, or multiple AMPs.
+If a PHA desires to convert only a portion of a public housing AMP (e.g., only the high-rise portion of a project that is currently combined with scattered sites) and maintain the remaining portion as public housing, the PHA should indicate as such in its application (i.e., the PHA will not need to request a change in configuration for the project in order to submit the application).
+Similarly, a PHA may indicate in its application if it is applying for multiple public housing AMPs as a single Project.